jshou/jshou.github.com/resume.md

 ## Education

 ### University of Washington
-M.A. - Computational Linguistics, Sept 2008 - August 2010
+M.A. - Computational Linguistics, September 2008 - August 2010

 * GPA: 3.88
 * Thesis: Automatic Tone-System Acquisition for Language Documentation in the Field